chinamike65/hugo-tuolesi/content/book5/book5en.md

 Section 1 The Four Nirvanas
 "Exactly Nirvana"

 Nirvana is Sanskrit, which means freedom from suffering, and simply means liberation.
-Master Xuanzang translated it as quanji, which means complete tranquility, possessing all merits and wisdom as "round", and forever free from all troubles, life and death, as "quiet".
+Master Xuanzang translated it as quanji, which means complete tranquility, possessing all merits and wisdom as "round", and forever free from all afflictions, life and death, as "quiet".

 There are four kinds of Nirvana:

-Remaining Nirvana The Nirvana before the Arahant passed away is called Remaining Nirvana.
+Remaining Nirvana The Nirvana before the arhat passed away is called Remaining Nirvana.

 For example, the saints such as Sariputra and Muggallana were ordinary people when they first met Buddha Shakyamuni.
 After the Buddha taught them the Dharma, they eliminated their afflictions through practice and attained the status of Arhats.

 The stage from the day they become an arhat to the time of passing away is called nirvana.

-After the Arahant of No Remaining Nirvana passes away, he obtains a light body of consciousness and wisdom as high as a child of eight or nine years old, which is called No Remaining Nirvana.
+After the arhat of No Remaining Nirvana passes away, he obtains a light body of consciousness and wisdom as high as a child of eight or nine years old, which is called No Remaining Nirvana.

 Arhats such as Sariputra and Muggallana are currently in Nirvana without remainder.